outdoorbits/little-backup-box/README.md

 <h2>NEWS</h2>
 <ul>
+	<li>2022/11-08: Image-viewer mejiro is replaced by a integrated solution offering much faster options to find images.</li>
 	<li>2022/10/14: Add f3probe to tools to test external storages integrity before use.</li>
 	<li>2022/10/09: Rework of the progress-monitoring to save traffic and increase speed.</li>
 	<li>2022/10/03: If checked in settings, thumbnails will be generated after backup.</li>